Scottish-Tech-Army/seescape-lone-working/docs/prereqs.md

         - Save off the `client ID` (shown as "Application (client) ID" in the overview)

-    - You have an app registration. *If you are using the client credentials model only*, create it some credentials.
+    - You have an app registration.
+Create it some credentials.

         - Go to `certificates and secrets`.
 Add a secret and save the value securely.
 You will never see this value again, so if you lose it, you will have to create a new secret.